-When SWPM stops and prompts for installation of Oracle Database software, the required oracle or oracle or oracle SWPM.
+When SWPM stops and prompts for installation of Oracle Database software, the required oracle or ora<sid> user (or both) has already been created by SWPM.

-- 8. Start the VNC server. - On Oracle Linux 8, the VNC server is started as a service for the oracle user as configured earlier.
+- 7. Start the VNC server. - On Oracle Linux 8, the VNC server is started as a service for the oracle user as configured earlier.

-'''

 [root@e4cert1 ~]# systemctl start vncserver@:1

+\circ $\,$ On Oracle Linux 7, the VNC server has to be started as the oracle user.

 '''

-o On Oracle Linux 7, the VNC server has to be started as the oracle user.

-'''

 su - oracle

 vncserver -geometry 1280x1024

 You will require a password to access your desktops.

 Password:

 Verify:

 xauth: file /home/oracle/.Xauthority does not exist

 New 'saphost1:1 (oracle)' desktop is saphost1:1

-Creating default startup script /home/oracle/.vnc/xstartup Starting applications specified in /home/oracle/.vnc/xstartup Log file is /home/oracle/.vnc/saphost1:1.log '''
+Creating default startup script /home/oracle/.vnc/xstartup

+Starting applications specified in /home/oracle/.vnc/xstartup

+Log file is /home/oracle/.vnc/saphost1:1.log

+'''

-9. Connect via the VNC client, start the software installation, and follow the steps in the Oracle Universal Installer until the software is installed successfully.
+8. Connect via the VNC client, start the software installation, and follow the steps in the Oracle Universal Installer until the software is installed successfully.
 Note that you have to set up an SSH tunnel for VNC.